Harry Brook: Domestic

 Brook made his first-class debut for Yorkshire against Pakistan A on 26 June 2016 at Headingley whilst still at school.
 He made his County Championship debut for Yorkshire against Middlesex at Lord's on 19 June 2017.
 His debut followed a series of three centuries scored within a fortnight for Yorkshire's second eleven.
 At international level, Brook toured India in early 2017 with the England under-19s, playing in two U-19 Tests and five U-19 LOIs against the India under-19s.

 Brook made his Twenty20 debut for Yorkshire in the 2018 t20 Blast on 5 July 2018.
 He was signed by Northern Superchargers for The Hundred 2021 tournament.

 In 2022, Brook was signed by Lahore Qalandars.
-In match against Islamabad United, Brook came to bat when Lahore was 12-3 and scored an unbeaten 102 off 49 balls as his team made a 197 total.
+In a match against Islamabad United, Brook came to bat when Lahore were 12–3 and scored an unbeaten 102 off 49 balls as his team made a 197 total.
 It was his maiden T20 century, becoming the youngest ever centurion in the Pakistan Super League.

 In April 2022, Brook was bought by the Northern Superchargers for the 2022 season of The Hundred.

 In South Africa's new SA20 competition, Brook will play for the Johannesburg Super Kings (JSK), who paid R2.3 million for his services.

-In IPL 2023, Brook will play for the Sunrisers Hyderabad, who paid Rs.
-13.25 crore($1.6 million).
+In December 2022, Brook was bought for the first time by Sunrisers Hyderabad for ₹ 13.25 crore (about £1,300,000 at 2023 exchange rates), to play for them in the 2023 Indian Premier League.
+On 14 April 2023, he scored his maiden century in IPL, against Kolkata Knight Riders.
+He also became the first player to score a century in both the IPL and the PSL.
+He was released by Sunrisers Hyderabad in November 2023 after just one season.

+Harry entered a partnership with Major League Baseball in early 2023, becoming an ambassador for MLB Europe.
+He is featured in various cricket/baseball crossover social media content and plays with an MLB logo at the end of his cricket bat.

+He was named the Professional Cricketers Association's Player of the Year in 2023.

+He was picked up by Delhi Capitals in the 2024 IPL Mini Auction which was held in December 2023 in Dubai.